genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 On the FastQC Report page you can view both the result and the provenance of the report file.
-At the top of the page you will see the file name and the version of the fastQC app used.
-The "View parameters" button will show you source files and the command line options used to generate the report.
-The "Hide parameters" button will hide this technical information.
-Below that you will see the File Dataflow, in this case it should only contain two app entries - Experiment Loader and FastQC Report.
+At the top of the page you will see the file name and the version of the fastQC application used.
+The **View parameters** button will show you source files and the command line options used to generate the report.
+The **Hide parameters** button will hide this technical information.
+Below that you will see the File Dataflow, in this case it should only contain two application entries - Experiment Loader and FastQC Report.
 In other cases, you might see more than two applications in this line.

 .. image:: images/fastqc_page_source_files.png

-Finally, the results can be viewed in the Reports section.
+Finally, the results can be viewed in the "Reports" section.
 Here you will find various graphs that visualize the quality of your data.
 We’ll go through all of them one by one and tell you:

 1. how they should  look for data of perfect quality;
-2. how they may look if there’s something wrong with your data;
+2. how they may look if there is something wrong with your data;
 3. what you can do if the quality is unsatisfactory.

 The metrics table gives you quick indicators as to the status of each of